Orkney and, above it, Shetland: the most Northern, isolated parts of the British Isles.

 respected local queer population.

-Then hit internationally renowned music venue The Lounge down the same road for one
+For some entertainment why not try internationally renowned music venue The Lounge in Mounthooly Street for one

 of its traditional melodious sessions which usually occur on Wednesday or Friday evenings